Stable reflexive sheaves and localization: Equivariant rank 2 reflexive sheaves on

 We obtain

-Here terms 1, 2, and 3 correspond to the contributions of components of type 1, 2, and 3 respectively.
+Here terms 1, 2, and 3 correspond to the contributions of components of type (1), (2), and (3) respectively.
 The factor $6$ corresponds to all ways of choosing $p_i = p_j$, $i \neq j$.
 The factor $4$ corresponds to all ways of choosing $v_i=0$. \end{proof}

-Numerical experimentation with the expression of Theorem \ref{main} suggests $G_{c_1,c_2}(q)$ is always a polynomial.
-This is not directly clear from formula.
-We will deduce polynomiality directly from the expression of Theorem \ref{main} when proving Harthorne's bounds in the $T$-equivariant case in Proposition \ref{equivHartshorne}.
-This will also give us a formula for the leading term of the polynomial.
+It is true that $\sfZ_{c_1,c_2}(q)$ is always a polynomial, though this is not clear from the expression in Theorem \ref{main}.
+We will deduce polynomiality from Proposition \ref{bounds} below (which holds for any 3-fold).
+Alternatively, polynomiality of $\sfZ_{c_1,c_2}(q)$ also follows from Proposition \ref{equivHartshorne} below (Harthorne's bounds in the $T$-equivariant case).
+In addition, we will obtain a formula for the leading term of $\sfZ_{c_1,c_2}(q)$ (equation \eqref{upperEuler} of the introduction).